-Chiropractors manipulate the body’s alignment to reduce pain and increase function to help the body repair itself.
-While the main idea of chiropractic is spinal manipulation, chiropractic care may also include other treatments.
-It includes manual or manipulative treatments, postural, exercise education, and ergonomic training.
+It has manual or manipulative therapies, postural, exercise education, and ergonomic training.
 Spinal manipulation is a generic name used for each kind of therapeutic movement of the spine.

 Often, it involves applying a quick but firm pressure on a joint between two vertebrae of the spine.
 Patients with slight to moderate pectus excavatum deformity can see excellent benefits with this non-operative treatment.
 It is often related to natural therapy.

 When it comes to corrective exercises to improve pectus excavatum deformities, the main question in treating these patients is how to lift the “sunken” front wall of the chest.
 To address this, one should consider the function of inspiratory muscles, which, by their action, helps to pull the chest wall.

 Intercostal muscles contribute to the chest wall’s elevation only when the first ribs are fixed and elevated.
 During the daily exercise program to improve the condition of the front chest wall, the patient should follow these next steps: